ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

 # LDBC SNB Postgres implementation

+## Configuring the database

 The default configuration uses the `ldbcsf1` database.

-For example, if you would like to create a user `usr` with a password `pwd`.

 On a typical Ubuntu install, you might want to run: